MOHD-Nazim-GIT-HUB-KLM/Netflix_DataCleaning_Analysis/README.md

 FROM netflix
 GROUP BY 1;

-Objective: Count the number of content items in each genre.
+**Objective: Count the number of content items in each genre.**

-10.Find each year and the average numbers of content release in India on netflix.
+**Find each year and the average numbers of content release in India on netflix.**

-return top 5 year with highest avg content release!
+**return top 5 year with highest avg content release!**

 SELECT
     country,